mojaloop/ci-config/README.md

 To begin with, this will host CircleCI orbs we author and publish, but this could expand to other shared config in the future

-## CircleCI Orb: mojaloop-deployment
+## CircleCI Orbs:

 CirlceCI orbs are a way to share common config between CircleCI environment.
+In this repo, we author and maintain the shared orbs for the Mojaloop project.
+### mojaloop-deployment

 In Mojaloop we use both external orbs in `anchore-cli` and this internally developed orb, `mojaloop-deployment`

 download your access token etc: https://circleci.com/docs/2.0/local-cli/#configuring-the-cli
 ```bash